 Juliet and similar grape tomatoes are delicious raw or cooked.
 While they are plum tomatoes, Juliet Tomatoes aren’t overly meaty or acidic and are just as delicious when fresh as they are roasted, baked, or stewed.
 Their small size also makes them easy to prep and throw into a fresh salad or summer pasta dish.
 They can also be canned, frozen, or dried for future use.

-Here are some recipes that are well-suited to Juliet Tomatoes:
+Here are some cooked recipes that are well-suited to Juliet Tomatoes:

 - Easy Tomato Salad from Cookie + Kate